rdvid/fullstack-scrapy/README.md

 ### Live Demo

 We're on!!!

 If you want to use the service:
 - ✨ You can use our service through [Web-Site](https://frontend-scrappy.netlify.app/) ✨
 - ✨ You can check our REST API through [APi](https://fullstack-scrapy.onrender.com/api/scrape?keyword=) ✨

+**Please have patience to use the live demo.
+Responses can be a little bit slow due the fact that the service is hosted by `Render` in Free Tier Plan**

 ### 🔧 Technologies i used